lagerdata/demo-nucleo-f334r8/README.md

 `lager exec clean`

 Or to build this project using the STM32CUBEIDE's gcc compiler a user can define the following:
-`lager exec --command "headless-build.sh -build demo-nucleo-f334r8 -importAll /app" --save-as stm-build`
+`lager exec --command "headless-build.sh -build demo-nucleo-f334r8 -importAll /app" --save-as build-cube`
-Moving forward a user could then run `lager exec stm-build`
+Moving forward a user could then run `lager exec build-cube`

 ## Flashing The Board